Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 A freestyle-inspired PFD like the NRS Ninja will keep the sides bulk-free for unimpeded paddle strokes; (photo/Erika Courtney)

 To best understand the mobility of each PFD, we saddled them up on a range of humans and sent them out for a little cardio.
 Paddling a kayak demands a good bit more range of motion compared to paddling a SUP, and piloting a sailboat even more than that — where moving around the boat is common.
-To test the mobility of each of these PFDs, we had our testers get their calisthenics in on shore to check for any rubbing or hot spots, then jump in the drink and get to paddling.
+To test the mobility of each of these PFDs, we had our paddlers get their calisthenics in on shore to check for any rubbing or hot spots, then jump in the drink and get to paddling.

 Pullover and side-entry PFDs tend to concentrate foam around the torso compared to the front of the chest, keeping it out of your way while making paddle strokes.
 Freestyle vests like the NRS Ninja, Astral YTV 2.0, and Astral Layla scored highly in this regard, and were the nicest to paddle all day in.